 Members of the workforce increasingly expect their employer to foster a culture of action around diversity and inclusion.
 Consequently, leaders are realizing just how vital diversity and inclusion is to not only their hiring strategies, but the overall value of their organization.
-According to our research at Jumpstart, 100% of recruiters on our platform agree that diversity is valuable for their organizations, and 91% of them have established OKRs around diversity and inclusion.
+According to our research at Canvas, 100% of recruiters on our platform agree that diversity is valuable for their organizations, and 91% of them have established OKRs around diversity and inclusion.

 However, hiring great talent from different backgrounds is just the first step in creating an inclusive workplace.
 Once these employees are onboarded, talent and D&I professionals must sufficiently nurture this new talent in order to ensure their fulfillment and retention.
 The following are seven strategies that your organization can implement in order to nurture the diverse talent that you’ve hired into your workplace.

 - Survey employees from underserved communities.
 To nurture your employees from different backgrounds, you can start by conducting a survey of those who are members of underserved populations in order to assess what’s most important to their communities.
 It is likely that they feel differently about, for instance, your current workplace culture than other employees do.
 You can survey these employees regularly to monitor the progress your company has made and make changes as needed.

 - Create inclusive policies.
 The bedrock of an inclusive culture is a company’s policies.
 If employees across the organization can’t answer the question, “How are we improving the everyday experiences of underrepresented employees?” then it’s time to adopt policies that will nurture diverse employees.
 Many organizations start by offering flexible work schedules that allow employees to take time off for caretaking, celebrating different religious holidays, or participating in cultural events.
 Your diversity and inclusion policies can also address professional development opportunities, transparent processes for promotions, company transfers, executive sponsors and mentors, and fair compensation.